 If it's possible, get yourself a multiple-entry visa.
 From Beijing there are so many great destinations within reach, you will want to travel the region.

 Make sure you have all your official documents with you – or scan them.
 Photocopies or pictures taken with a phone won't do.
 This means diplomas and similar papers, all with their official stamps.
-Scan them in colour and check whether all documents are translated into English.
-You will need this if you want to enrol on a course, for instance.
+Scan them in colour and check whether all documents are translated into English if they're in another language.
+You will need this if you want to enrol on a language course, for instance.
 Requirements can be very strict and with little to no wiggle room.

 Paying in China either happens in a very modern way, via WeChat

 A VPN (Virtual Private Network), is essential in China for accessing websites like Facebook, Google, Twitter and many foreign news agencies.
-You can't download them once you're in the country so make sure you buy a subscription before you get here if you want to continue using the same websites that you're used to.
+It's difficult to download them once you're in the country so make sure you buy a subscription before you get here if you want to continue using the same websites that you're used to.
 Popular brands include Astrill and ExpressVPN, but shop around online for one that best meets your needs.

-Roughly said, there are two healthcare systems in China: a Chinese one and a Western one.
-There are several international hospitals and clinics that provide good quality healthcare, but they can be expensive.
-Make sure you have an insurance that covers all kinds of medical care abroad.
-If the situation permits, call your insurance company before you agree with a medical treatment or a hospital visit, just to make sure you're covered.
+There are many international hospitals and clinics that provide good quality healthcare in Beijing, but they can be expensive.
+Make sure you have insurance that covers all kinds of medical care abroad.
+If the situation permits, call your insurance company before you agree to a medical treatment or hospital visit, just to make sure you're covered.

 With healthcare being a bit of an expensive faff once you get here, it's often easier to arrange your medical needs at home than abroad.
 Just in case, get a final dental and a medical check-up before you go.

-Although most things are available in shops and pharmacies, it can still be quite hard (and expensive) to find over-the-counter ibuprofen, paracetamol, tampons and mosquito repellent with DEET, which you will want in Beijing summers.
-Also be aware that many (facial) creams in China contain whitening elements, as the fashion in China is for pale, not tanned, complexions.
+Although most things are available in shops and pharmacies, it can still be quite hard (and expensive) to find over-the-counter ibuprofen, paracetamol, tampons and mosquito repellent with deet, which you will want in the Beijing summer.
+Also be aware that many facial creams in China contain whitening elements, as the fashion in China is for pale, not tanned, complexions.

 Temperatures in Beijing can be extreme.
 The winters are cold, really cold.
-Especially in January and February temperatures can go as low as -20°.
-But then, after a lovely and way too short spring, things get a bit stickier.
-From mid-June until mid-August you will be sweating with temperatures around 35°.
-So don't forget your sunglasses.
+Especially in January and February temperatures can go as low as -20°C. But then, after a lovely and way too short spring, things get a bit stickier.
+From mid-June until mid-August you will be sweating with temperatures around 35°C. So don't forget your sunglasses.

 The average Chinese person is smaller than, say, an average European.
-So if you're a tall person and/or you have large feet, you'd probably have a hard time to find clothes and shoes that fit.
+So if you're a tall person or you have large feet, you'll probably have a hard time finding clothes and shoes that fit.
 There are special stores for people with big feet, but do you really want to go there?
 We suggest you do your shopping before you leave.

 Curly hair?
-Or are you just very specific about your trim?
 You might want to get a last haircut before you leave.
 There are great hairdressers in Beijing, but you might have to look for a while for one that's used to your hair type: you don't want to get your look lost in translation.

 Although there are plenty of masks available in Beijing, you can't buy all brands and types here.
 Figure out what kind you want and check where it's for sale before you leave.
 Check out our list of the five best air pollution masks